Strong LensIng and Cluster Evolution (SLICE) with JWST: Early Results, Lens Models, and High-Redshift Detections

 Additionally, the ability of \jwst\ to resolve complex morphology within the multiple images aids in the construction of the lens models.
 For instance, inspection of \hst\ imaging for SPT2011 seems to indicate that a single lensed image is produced in the South-East (Image \#1.x.2 in \autoref{fig.allmodels}).
 However, examination of the SLICE \jwst\ imaging reveals that this image is actually a merging pair, with a multiplicity of up to 3 spread across the intersecting critical curve, depending on the location of the substructure clumps in the lensed galaxy.
 The \jwst\ imaging is also well-suited to resolving images of radial arcs that may appear within a cluster's lensing configuration.
 Radial arcs are a relatively uncommon strong lensing feature that lie at or near the center of a cluster's mass potential.
-That means they are often obscured by the light of surrounding cluster member galaxies and the BCG \citep{bartelmann2010,matthias2010}, making their identification reliant on spectroscopic follow-up.
-However, inspection of the \# Radial Arcs column of \autoref{tab.clusterstats} shows clearly that the wavelength range covered by the SLICE-\jwst\ imaging is able to either directly identify radial arcs through visual inspection, or lend compelling evidence to the presence of a radial arc, i.e. by revealing continuum emission separate from the BCG and cluster member galaxies at the location of a predicted multiple image.
+That means they are often obscured by the light of surrounding cluster member galaxies and the BCG \citep{bartelmann2010}, making their identification reliant on spectroscopic follow-up.
+However, inspection of the \# Radial Arcs column of \autoref{tab.clusterstats} shows clearly that the wavelength range covered by the SLICE-\jwst\ imaging is able to either directly identify radial arcs through visual inspection, or lend compelling evidence to the presence of a radial arc- i.e. by revealing continuum emission separate from the BCG and cluster member galaxies at the location of a predicted multiple image.

-Beyond the cluster lenses, the SLICE program provides exquisite spatially resolved imaging of the clumpy inter stellar medium (ISM) of high redshift lensed galaxies.
+Beyond the cluster lenses, the SLICE program provides exquisite spatially resolved imaging of the clumpy ISM of high-redshift lensed galaxies.
 This is complemented by ongoing spectroscopic follow-up, as in the case of SPT0516, which will be observed on the Magellan telescope in 2025A (U. of Michigan allocation, PI: Sharon).
-Combined with other facilities in the submilimeter and mid-infrared, e.g. ALMA and MIRI \citep{umehata2025,rigby2025}, SLICE has the potential to bring new constraints on the physical properties governing the star formation activity in high redshift giant molecular clouds during cosmic noon and beyond, a key epoch for galaxy evolution \citep{madaudickinson2014, weaver2023, delucia2025}.
+Combined with other facilities in the submilimeter and mid-infrared- e.g. ALMA and MIRI \citep{rigby2025, umehata2025}- SLICE has the potential to place new constraints on the physical properties governing the star formation activity in high-redshift giant molecular clouds during cosmic noon and beyond, a key epoch for galaxy evolution \citep{madaudickinson2014, weaver2023, delucia2025}.